• 5 min read

 A common question for buyers considering the investor visa Dubai property route is whether they meet the eligibility criteria.

-• For long-term options such as the Golden Visa, a minimum of AED 2 million is required
+For long term residency options such as the Golden Visa, the minimum investment threshold remains AED 2 million.

 Types of Investor Visa

-When considering the investor visa in Dubai and how to qualify through property, it is important to understand the different visa options available.
+When considering the investor visa in Dubai through property ownership, it is important to understand the different residency options available.

 Skyline of Dubai Marina with numerous skyscrapers under a clear blue sky, adjacent to a sandy beach lined with palm trees and sun loungers.